League of German Girls: History

 Soon after taking office as Reichsjugendführer on 17 June 1933, Baldur von Schirach issued regulations that suspended or forbade existing youth organizations ('concurrence').
 Female youth groups were compulsorily integrated into the BDM, which was declared to be the only legally permitted organization for girls in Germany.
 Many of the existing organizations closed down to avoid this.
 These Nazi activities were a part of the Gleichschaltung (Equalization) starting in 1933.
 The Reichskonkordat between the Catholic Church and Nazi Germany, signed on 20 July 1933, gave a certain shelter to the Catholic youth ministry, but they were the object of much bullying.

-The Gesetz über die Hitlerjugend (law concerning the Hitler Youth) dated 1 December 1936, forced all eligible juveniles to be a member of HJ or BDM.
+The Gesetz über die Hitlerjugend (law concerning the Hitler Youth), dated 1 December 1936, forced all eligible juveniles to be a member of HJ or BDM.
 They had to be ethnic Germans, German citizens, and free of hereditary diseases.
 Girls had to be 10 years of age to enter this League.

 The BDM was run directly by Schirach until 1934, when Trude Mohr, a former postal worker, was appointed to the position of BDM-Reichsreferentin, or National Speaker of the BDM, reporting directly to Schirach.
-After Mohr married in 1937, she was required to resign her position (the BDM required members to be unmarried and without children in order to remain in leadership positions), and was succeeded by Dr. Jutta Rüdiger, a doctor of psychology from Düsseldorf, who was a more assertive leader than Mohr but nevertheless a close ally of Schirach, and also of his successor from 1940 as HJ leader, Artur Axmann.
+After Mohr married in 1937, she was required to resign her position (the BDM required members to be unmarried and without children in order to remain in leadership positions), and was succeeded by Jutta Rüdiger, a doctor of psychology from Düsseldorf, who was a more assertive leader than Mohr but nevertheless a close ally of Schirach, and also of his successor from 1940 as HJ leader, Artur Axmann.
 She joined Schirach in resisting efforts by the head of the NS-Frauenschaft (Nazi Woman's League), Gertrud Scholtz-Klink, to gain control of the BDM.
 Rüdiger led the BDM until its dissolution in 1945.